SmartterHealth/Virtual-Rounding/README.md

 - Hide all apps except Calendar
 - Disable Meeting Features: Meet Now, Cloud Recording, Transcription, Screen Sharing, PowerPoint Sharing, Whiteboard, Shared Notes, Anonymous user admission, Meeting Chat

-Each patient room will have an ongoing Teams meeting running all day, and that meeting will be reused for that room as patients flow in and out of rooms.
-Every 24 hours, the meeting link will be updated (using Power Automate).
+Each patient room will have an ongoing Teams meeting running for a long period of time (months or longer), and that meeting will be reused for that room as patients flow in and out of rooms.
+A previous version of this guide said to create new meetings every 24 hours, but that has been found to not be necessary.

 Doctors will not be directly invited to any meetings, but instead have access to a Team or Teams with a list of meetings pinned as a tab (from SharePoint).
 Doctors will be able to join a Patient Room meeting via the Join URL hyperlink in the list.